-POWERED BY LOCAL VOICES: Children’s Communities are locally led.
-They identify their strengths, harness the power of local networks and relationships, and support people to find their own solutions.
+POWERED BY LOCAL VOICES: Children’s Communities are driven and led by local people who are best placed to identify strengths, harness the power of local networks and find solutions within their communities.

 NATIONALLY EVALUATED: The Children’s Community project is underpinned by a body of research and evidence, and is being nationally evaluated by Sheffield Hallam University.